JustinHuPrime/TCompiler/README.md

 #### Informational Options

-* `--version`: overrides all other options, displays version and copyright information, and causes the compiler to immediately exit normally.

 * `--help`, `-h`, `-?`: overrides all other options, displays usage information, and causes the compiler to immediately exit normally.

+* `--version`: overrides all other options, except for `--help` and its abbreviations, displays version and copyright information, and causes the compiler to immediately exit normally.

 #### Architecture